Read on to learn the emotional needs of a child and how you can help them through their feelings.

 - Not taking things personally.
 If our child throws a fit in Wal-Mart, we can calmly handle the underlying root of the fit, not completely lose it because we’re embarrassed about what others think of us.

 - Not doing everything we can to make their pain go away.
 Sometimes your child needs to talk.
-They don’t need you to correct, fix, or offer solutions.
+And they don’t need you to correct, fix, or offer solutions.
 They need to say they can’t stand their sibling or they wish the baby wasn’t born or they like daddy better than you.
 These things are words put towards a fleeting feeling and if you Freak Out or assume they are Sociopaths or Unloving then you won’t be able to handle it calmly.
 And you will have made their feelings about your feelings.

-Basically… emotions are neutral, let’s not make them bad
+Basically… emotions are neutral, let’s not make them bad.

 If your child says something that freaks you out (and they will), help them feel understood.